-Discriminating against an individual based on his or her physical or medical condition is illegal in California.
+Discriminating against an individual based on his or her physical or medical condition is illegal.

 Disability based on medical condition is not allowed if you have been diagnosed with with cancer and have been completely rehabilitated or cured based on a competent doctor's opinion.